caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

   *int*, *optional*, *default = 3*

-  Number of channesls in output image
+  Number of channels in output image.